Tibial shaft fractures are often the result of the high-energy injury. Sometimes they can also be insidious in onset, such as stress fractures.

 - Proximal/distal tibia fractures not suitable for IM nailing

 Amputation is uncommon but is sometimes indicated for severe tibial fractures with significant soft tissue trauma and warm ischemia > 6 hrs.
 A non-salvageable concomitant foot injury is also an indication.

-Motion of the extremity may be started be started early, if the fixation is good.
+The motion of the extremity may be started to be started early if the fixation is good.
 For immobilization, the leg should be elevated with the ankle splinted at 95° dorsiflexion.
-The splint may be removed after 48-72 hours and then applied intermittently esp in the night to prevent plantar flexion deformity.or at least 2–3 weeks following injury.
+The splint may be removed after 48-72 hours and then applied intermittently especially in the night to prevent plantar flexion deformity or at least 2–3 weeks following injury.

 Complications of Tibial Shaft Fractures

 - Compartment syndrome

 - Connelly CL, Bucknall V, Jenkins PJ, Court-Brown CM, McQueen MM, Biant LC.
 Outcome at 12 to 22 years of 1502 tibial shaft fractures.
 Bone Joint J. 2014 Oct.
 96-B(10):1370-7.